 This chapter will cover buses, monorail, Skyline, boats, and of course the most important mode of transportation: strollers!

 Looks best fullscreen!

 There are 5 ways to get around Walt Disney World (besides your own two legs of course):

 Use the My Disney Experience App

-Whenever you feel completely lost - don't worry - there is a map in your pocket (or fanny pack...)
+Whenever you feel completely lost, remember there's a map in your pocket (or fanny pack...)

-Watch this video (coming soon) to see how using the My Disney Experience app can save time and confusion getting around - along with bus schedules!
+Use the My Disney Experience app to save time and confusion getting around - along with bus schedules!

 When Transportation Starts Running

 All transportation - buses, monorail, the Skyliner, and boats - start running an hour before the earliest park entry.
 For example, if Magic Kingdom opens at 9:00am and Early Entry starts at 8:30am, you can expect to catch a bus by at least 7:30am.

 Transportation will continue running between the parks and resorts 1 hour after park closing, and until 2am for Disney Springs.